philmayes/midi_maker/README.md

 ### repeat
 Format: `repeat count=#`

-Repeat a section starting at the preceding `loop` command. `count` is optional; it is the total number of times the section will be played.
+Repeat a section starting at the preceding `loop` command. `count` is optional; it is the total number of times the section will be played, i.e. a bare `loop` is the same as `loop count=2`.
 Loops can be nested, e.g. `loop A loop B repeat C repeat` will play `A B B C A B B C`.

 ### rhythm
 Format: `rhythm voices=vname1,vname2... rhythms=rhythm1,rhythm2...`